The real difference

 Where Tray.ai wins

-- Beyond NetSuite.
-700+ connectors mean your integrations aren’t gated by NetSuite adjacency.
-Salesforce, Snowflake, Databricks, Workday, Jira, Slack — all first-class.
+- 700+ connectors including AI-native Merlin connectors.
+Salesforce, Snowflake, Databricks, Workday, Jira, Slack — all first-class, not NetSuite-adjacent afterthoughts.

 - Builder flexibility.
-Custom logic, drop-in code, and complex workflow patterns without fighting a template model.
+Custom logic, drop-in code, complex workflows — not constrained by a template-first model.

 - Consolidation math.
-One platform + one contract vs. Celigo + an agent builder + potentially a gateway solution.
-The consolidation case shows up quickly in real bills.
+One vendor, one contract vs. Celigo + agent builder + API management + potentially more.
+The math is clear.

 Pricing reality

 Celigo’s pricing is per-flow / per-endpoint and not publicly listed in detail.
 The pricing predicts well for NetSuite-adjacent workflows; complex custom work often requires upgrades.
-Tray.ai’s commercial model is enterprise / quote-based with explicit modular add-ons (Agent Gateway, IDP, HIPAA, Regional Hosting).
+Tray.ai’s commercial model is enterprise / quote-based with explicit modular add-ons (Agent Gateway for MCP, IDP, HIPAA, Regional Hosting).

 The bottom line

-Choose Celigo if NetSuite is the center of your stack, your automations follow well-trodden template patterns, and agent deployment isn’t yet on the roadmap.
+Choose Celigo if NetSuite is the center of your stack, your automations follow well-trodden NetSuite template patterns, you don’t need AI agents or API management, and you’re not consolidating vendors.